2. Create an Attractive Brand for Your Garden Center Target Market

 Having a logo is crucial for your business at this stage.
 It is possible to do business with creative agencies to manage this step; however, you could also undertake this project alone if you master creative means such as the Adobe suite, Canva or any other similar tool.

 In order to design a company logo that is recognizable, memorable, and timeless, you will need to find a colour for your future branding.
 Research the meaning of colours and find one (or a mix) that best represents you.

 Once this charter is established, your company will be able to benefit from a constant and thoughtful image that will speak to the customers of your garden center.

 The Graphic Charter

-Designing a graphic charter consists of choosing the colors, fonts, typography, and other graphic concepts to create the visual identity of your brand.
+Designing a graphic charter consists of choosing the colours, fonts, typography, and other graphic concepts to create the visual identity of your brand.

 When developing your graphic charter, be open to originality.
-Play with styles, shapes, and colors.
+Play with styles, shapes, and colours.
 Create an attractive brand for the customers targeted by your garden center!